-The southern Italian capital and former residential city of Naples greet visitors with an abundance of impressive sights in a blend with the city’s almost chaotic charm; whether it is culture, nature or gastronomy you are looking for.
+Naples or Napoli is in a way the southern Italian capital and it is a former residential city which greets visitors with an abundance of impressive sights in a blend with the city’s almost chaotic charm; whether it is culture, nature or gastronomy you are looking for.
 Naples simply has it all and is a wonderful and unforgettable place to be.

 In the old town, the streets are narrow with beautiful small squares in between the many churches, statues and the countless beautiful buildings that emit patina and Italian charm – and extra much as church and dining hours approach.
 It’s just about being curious and enjoying the atmosphere.